mxn21/FlowingDrawer/README.md

 * you can call mLeftDrawerLayout.closeDrawer()  and  mLeftDrawerLayout.openDrawer() to close or open drawer automatically.

-* change background color for drawer by "paint_color" in colors.xml.This is not a good way.
+* change background color for drawer by "paint_color" in colors.xml.This is not a good way,and will be improved in the next version.

 ## TODO